Commencement

 Seating / Mobility Accommodations

 Guest accommodations do not need to be arranged in advance.
-For more information, please visit the Directions & Parking and Guest Accommodations webpages.
+For more information, please visit the Directions & Parking and Guest Accommodations pages on the UConn Commencement website.
 Note that accessible seating is available on a first-come first-served basis and only one member of your guest party will be able to sit with the guest requiring an accommodation.

 Graduating students who require an accommodation should contact clas_commencement@uconn.edu.